 A: My clinical work as an art therapist is similar to that at home.
 I work with all ages and genders.
 Administrative needs, like human resources, take a very long time to process, requiring various stamps and signatures from important people.
 Unfortunately, favouritism is prevalent, with (some) Saudis being given carte blanche in terms of workload and expectations, including arriving to work late, leaving early, or not showing up at all.
 Another cultural difference is how some positions are seemingly relegated to certain nationalities.
-For example, all of the housekeeping staff (called “cleaners”) are Filipino as are most of the nurses.
+For example, all the housekeeping staff (called “cleaners”) are Filipino, as are most of the nurses.

 Family and children